 Preparing to buy a car for the first time is likely one of the most stressful experiences out there.
 With so many factors to consider about the actual car, the loan can fall to the wayside.

 Don’t let it.
 Securing a good deal on your first auto loan requires research — but the more you do now, the better off your finances will be later.
-A low interest rate is key to an affordable car no matter what you end up buying.
+A low interest rate is the key to an affordable car, no matter what you end up buying.

 1. Be honest with your budget

 The biggest concern when buying a car should be the cost.
-Knowing the full cost means you know how much you will pay each month and the overall amount of interest paid to your lender.
-But it also means you know the total cost of ownership — expected maintenance, insurance and fuel all factor in to how much you spend.
+Weigh how much you will pay each month and the overall interest paid to your lender.
+But you should also consider the total cost of ownership — expected maintenance, insurance and fuel all factor into how much you spend.

 2. Remember that longer terms mean a higher cost

-The average car loan length has been going up.
-It’s not hard to find a loan that lasts six or seven years, but it’s going to be much more expensive over the life of the loan.
+The average car loan length is rising.
+It’s not hard to find a loan that lasts six or seven years, but they come with a big downside.

 A longer loan term does mean a lower monthly payment — which could be helpful if you are on a tight budget — but it results in more interest paid overall.
-Even if you buy an inexpensive car, you can quickly become upside down on your car loan with a long term.
+Even if you buy an inexpensive car, you can quickly become upside down on your car loan, or owe more than it’s worth.